RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/2-code.md

 yarn build
 ```

-You are ready to run the local test node.
-You will need three different consoles for Ethereum, IPFS and Request.
+You are ready to run the local test Node.
+You will need three different consoles for Ethereum, IPFS, and Request.

 ## Launching IPFS locally

 First, make sure you [installed IPFS](https://docs.ipfs.io/guides/guides/install/) locally.

-Now you need to configure your IPFS.
+Now you need to configure your IPFS to connect to our [dedicated network](../7-protocol/1-request-ipfs-network).
 We have a script to make it easy for you:

 ```bash
 cd packages/request-node